Sewage, strippers and Mariachis as Malcolm X's grandson lay dying

 On Wednesday night, the pair visited the run-down area around Plaza Garibaldi, a popular tourist area where Mariachi music groups play on the streets amid seedy strip clubs, dive bars and bordellos.

-Despite its proximity to the city's grand colonial centre, the area is infamous for petty crime.
+Despite its proximity to the city's grand colonial center, the area is infamous for petty crime.

 Shabazz, who Mexican police say was 29, and Suarez strayed into Palace, a karaoke bar-cum-brothel away from the main drag.
 Police say they drank beer in the club and media reports said they then clashed with management over the bill.